The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated Recruitment Systems: Literature Review

 \section{Literature Review}

-This section situates the present study within three intersecting bodies of scholarship: labor market research on hidden and underutilized workers, economic theory on information asymmetry in markets, and computational analyses of algorithmic hiring systems.
-Taken together, this literature reveals a consistent pattern: while hiring technologies were introduced to improve efficiency, their design assumptions often conflict with the realities of how human skills are expressed and evaluated.
-The result is a growing disconnect between available talent and available work.
+Three bodies of work meet in this study: labor market research on underutilized workers, economic theory on information asymmetry, and computational analysis of algorithmic hiring.
+Read together, they describe a recurring failure---hiring technologies built for efficiency operate on assumptions that clash with how skills are actually expressed.